-Sir Alan Duncan was appointed Minister of State at the Foreign and Commonwealth Office on 17 July 2016.
-He was elected Conservative MP for Rutland and Melton since 1992.
+Sir Alan Duncan was Minister of State for Europe and the Americas at the Foreign and Commonwealth Office from July 2016 until July 2019.
+He previously served as Minister of State for International Development from 2010 to 2014.
+Alan was first elected Conservative MP for Rutland and Melton in 1992.

 Alan attended Beechwood Park School in Hertfordshire and Merchant Taylors’ School before going on to study politics and economics at St John’s College, Oxford from 1976 to 1979, where he was elected President of the Oxford Union.